mlcommons/medperf/docs/concepts/confidential_computing.md

 # Configuring confidential Computing

+## Overview

-This guide assumes that you already have a registered dataset, you prepared it, you set it operational, and you are associated with the benchmark that contains a model that requires confidential computing.
+You are a data owner.
+You already have a registered, prepared, operational dataset.
+You already associated your dataset with the benchmark that contains a model that requires confidential computing.
-Note: associate your dataset with the new benchmark TODO.

-## Configure you google cloud environment locally

-You need to:

-- Install the gcloud CLI (<https://docs.cloud.google.com/sdk/docs/install-sdk>)
-- authenticate: `gcloud auth login`
-- set project ID: `gcloud config set project PROJECT_ID`
-- run `gcloud auth application-default login`
+This guide helps you configure the MedPerf client to run a confidential computing model on your dataset in the google cloud environment.

 ## Start the web UI and login

-run `medperf_webui`
-click on the `login` button.
+Make sure you have MedPerf installed.

+Run the command `medperf_webui` on your terminal to start the local web user interface.

+In the web UI, login by clicking on the `login` button and follow the required steps.

 ## Get a certificate

-Navigate to the `settings page` in the web UI and scroll down to the `Certificate Settings` section.
-If you already have a certificate, skip this step.
-Otherwise, click the button to get a certificate and follow the steps.
+1. Navigate to the `settings` page
+2. Scroll down to the `Certificate Settings` section.
+3. If you already have a certificate, skip this step.
+Otherwise, click the button and follow the required steps to get a certificate.

+Note: you may see a status `to be uploaded`.
+No need to upload your certificate for this usecase.

 ## Configure your cloud environment information in MedPerf

-You should have recieved the following information from your google cloud administrator:
+Ask your cloud administrator for the following information:

 - Project ID
 - Project Number